Motorcycling: Vinales takes first MotoGP win at Silverstone

-NEW YORK Novak Djokovic and Rafael Nadal can take a step closer to a 50th career showdown when they play their fourth-round matches at the U.S. Open on Sunday.

-LONDON Spaniard Maverick Vinales roared to his first MotoGP victory for Suzuki at Silverstone on Sunday with Britain's Cal Crutchlow second in his home race after starting on pole.
+LONDON (Reuters) - Spaniard Maverick Vinales roared to his first MotoGP victory for Suzuki at Silverstone on Sunday with Britain’s Cal Crutchlow second in his home race after starting on pole.

 Italian great Valentino Rossi, on a Yamaha, completed the podium.